How to Participate

 Virtual Competition and Filming Requirements

 Teachers are able to host their competition either in person or virtually.
 Below are the requirements for hosting a virtual competition.
-The state and national competitions will be held in person.
+The state and national competitions will be held virtually through video submissions of the student's recitations.
+For guidance on how to run a virtual competition, please reference the How to Administer a Poetry Out Loud Virtual Contest and How to Film a POL Recitation for a Virtual Contest documents.

 For teachers: Hosting a Virtual Competition